top of page

 1 teaspoon turmeric powder

-3-4 teaspoons hot chili powder, or to taste
+3-4 teaspoons hot chilli powder, or to taste

 3 teaspoons salt, for low salt version

-Cut the gooseberries in quarters, and then half each piece, 8 pieces per gooseberry.
-Remove the hard inner seeds and shells during this process.
+Cut the gooseberries in quarters and then half each piece, eight pieces per gooseberry.
+During this process, remove the hard inner seeds and shells.

-Lightly toast the fenugreek seeds on a pan till fragrant and lightly colored.
+Toast the fenugreek seeds lightly in a pan until fragrant and lightly colored.
 Cool and grind into a powder.

 Heat the oils in a saucepan on a low flame.
 Add the mustard seeds and let them pop, about 30 seconds.
 Add the ground fenugreek seeds, asafoetida, turmeric, chili powder and salt and stir for 20 seconds.

-Add the gooseberries and cook on a medium heat for 1 minute, till the oil starts to bubble again.
-Remove from the heat and cool in a bath of cold water to stop the cooking process and prevent the masala from burning.
+Add the gooseberries and cook on medium heat for one minute till the oil bubbles again.
+Remove from the heat and cool in a bath of cold water to stop cooking and prevent the masala from burning.

 Cool completely and store in a sterilized air-tight container in the fridge.